geosolutions-it/MapStore2/docs/user-guide/basemap.md

 The catalog window opens, with the possibility of access the Remote Services.

 !!! warning
     *Default Backgrounds* service is available only accessing the catalog from the Basemap Switcher, but if you add a new Remote Service accessing catalog from the Basemap Switcher, that Remote Service is available also from Burger Menu.
-More information about Remote Services managing can be found in [Catalog](catalog.md) section.
+More information about Remote Services can be found in [Catalog](catalog.md) section.

 * **Switch** the Remote Service to *GeoSolutions GeoServer WMS* and **Search** for the following layer: *ne_110m_ocean*.